m-dro/SimpleSearchEngine/README.md

 # SimpleSearchEngine

-A basic search engine to search for words and phrases.
+A basic search engine to search for people by name or email in a list imported from a file.

 ## Demo